ana-kuznetsova/Popular-Science-Texts-Compling-research/README.md

 *Problems:* A variety of language constructions that are used in different scientific areas to introduce terminology.
 We will have to read a bunch of texts extracting specific frame templates for term introduction.

-*Expected result:* Term frequency dictionary of popular science texts; terms' graph (nodes will be the extracted terms and ribs will be their joint occurrence in the texts), word2vec model and a visualization of terms relations based on it.
+*Expected result:* Term frequency dictionary of popular science texts; terms' graph (nodes will be the extracted terms and edges will be their joint occurrence in the texts), word2vec model and a visualization of terms relations based on it.

 **3. Who are the most cited researchers in popular texts?**